-Compound Interest Calculator allows you to check how much money can grow over time using the power of compound interest.
+The compound interest calculator is used to estimate how much money can grow over time using the power of compounding.

 Where,